Jsummerstime/IT394/final/README.md

 ### Created By Jack Summers and Ben Wettstein

 ## Purpose:
 The purpose of this project is to utilize Ansible to automate system administrator tasks.
-The ansible script will automatically set up a Shuup E-Commerce site with a MySQL database.
+The ansible script will automatically set up a Prestashop E-Commerce site with a MySQL database.
 Both the E-commerce website and MySQL database are in seperate docker containers.

 This project's hypothetical situtation involves selling rings to the USMA class of 2023.
 Tiffany & Co. requires a website to sell their rings to cadets.
 This github provides the instructions to manually configure the E-commerce site and its database.